Overview

 - Ecological predictors - Climate, topography, vegetation indices, land cover, and human footprint.

-We built this dataset to support a range of analytical approaches, such as binary and multi-class classification, niche modelling, and niche overlap analysis.
+This dataset was built to support a range of analytical approaches, such as binary and multi-class classification, niche modelling, and niche overlap analysis.

 Setup